 If you love the desaturated look of pure white though then our top recommendation is the Pure White matt emulsion from Mylands of London.

 Dulux have got bathroom paint down, and this formula made it to the top of our best bathroom paints list, so you know it's good.
-It's been designed to be both steam and moisture resistant, plus its MouldTec foundation protects the paint against mould for up to five years.
+It's been designed to be both steam and moisture resistant, plus its MouldTec foundation protects the paint against mold for up to five years.
 Over 24 hours, the paint dries to a mid-sheen finish, which repels steam rather than allowing it to soak in.

 Looking for the best white paint for kitchens?
 We love the Dulux Easycare Kitchen Timeless emulsion.